Want to learn how you can leverage Instagram analytics to your advantage? You’ve come to the right place.

 Mapping this to various days of the week can also help you identify those days where your user engagement is maximum.
 It’s those days that you should target for publishing new content to start gaining traction and more Instagram followers.

-Impressions is yet another important metric that you should track for Instagram analytics.
+Impressions is among other important Instagram metrics that you should track.
 It’s a brand awareness metric like reach but is slightly different from it.

 While reach shows you the number of unique people who’ve seen your posts, Reels, or Stories, impressions is the number of times the particular content asset was seen.